Guillex387/qpt-container/README.md

   <img src="https://raw.githubusercontent.com/Guillex387/qpt-container/master/assets/logo_with_name.png">
 </p>

+# !!!
+Important: this branch of the project is currently in development, and It is not ready for using it !!!

 ## Description and use

 This is a desktop app for encrypting and storage your data in a safe way.